 - Inhale again as you lift your left arm and right leg higher until your movements start to resemble “swimming” in the air.

-- Do three sets of eight switches from right to left.
+- Do 3 sets of 8 switches from right to left.

-"As you become more comfortable with the coordination, begin to pick up the pace of the movement," Kalisz says.
-"Keep the breath smooth and steady."
+For all of these exercises, Kalisz says to start slow and then pick it up as you feel stronger.
+“As you become more comfortable with the coordination, begin to pick up the pace of the movement,” she says.
+“Keep the breath smooth and steady.”